PeresViz/line-server-problem/readme.md

 I've spent about 3h in this exercise.
 Some of the time was used deciding about the file line reading approach and whether blank lines should be consider and line indexes preserved.

-If I would spend more time I would do the following:
+If I had spent more time I would do the following:
 - Add unit tests.
 I know I could use TDD approach here but I'm not yet still 100% confortable with it so I didn't want to take much time on it for this specific situation.
 - Add api tests.
 Add a test that explicitly makes a request to the `/lines/<line index>` endpoint to see if it behaves as expected
 - Take a better look at the project structure.
 I aimed to use a DDD approach but it has not quite the "ideal" design for it.